PanXProject/awesome-certificates/README.md

 | [CS302: Software Engineering](https://learn.saylor.org/course/view.php?id=73) | Saylor Academy |Professional|45 | 🏆|

 ## License
-This project is under the [license.md].
+This project is under the [creative commons license](license.md).

 ## Contributing
-If you'd like to add a course or contribute, start by checking our [contributing.md] out.
+If you'd like to contribute to this list, check out our [contribution steps here](contributing.md).